-The identified person will report to the health authority the relevant birth information seven days after the delivery of the baby.
+The person who delivers the baby shall report the relevant birth information to the authorized agencies in charge of health for reference within seven days after the delivery of the baby.

 Adoption matching services can only be provided by incorporated foundations and public/private institutes for the placement and education of children and youth (hereinafter referred to as an adoption matching service agency) subject to the approval of the authorized agency.

 An adoption matching service agency shall evaluate and arrange for the adopter and children and youth to live with or contact each other gradually in advance.